 We do not have admissions counselors but have worked to include all the basic information you need on our Admissions website.
-If your questions are not addressed on our website, please give us a call at 504-988-5331 to speak with a member of our staff.
+If your questions are not addressed on our website, please email us at email@example.com and we would be happy to answer your specific question.

 What are the average GPA and MCAT scores for accepted students?

 The average cumulative GPA for our students who enrolled in the fall 2021 class was a 3.52.
 The average MCAT score was a 508.
 We do not have minimum scores or GPAs, but our applicant pool is extremely competitive, so only the strongest applicants are selected for interview.